 Title Extent of survey Overview of survey Survey contractor Year Reference to further information Seasonal otter trawl sampling 41 trawls undertaken across the former Hornsea Zone with a 4 km buffer to the north and south.
 Twelve of these trawls were undertaken within or in the immediate vicinity to the Hornsea Three array area (see Figure 3.1).
 Seasonal otter trawl surveys undertaken in spring and autumn 2011 across the former Hornsea Zone, which is now encompassed within the Hornsea Three fish and shellfish study area.
 The vessel used to conduct these surveys was a commercial fishing vessel fitted with a high-opening 5 m otter trawl and 40 mm cod-end allowing for both demersal and semi-pelagic species to be caught.
 A total of 41 trawls, of 30 minute duration, were completed (Figure 3.1), after which time the catch was recovered on board and sorted to species level using relevant identification keys.
 The entire catch was then enumerated and measured to the nearest millimetre.
 All mature herring captured during the autumn survey were analysed to determine their spawning condition.
 The gonads were examined and compared to the established International ICES Gonadal Somatic Index (GSI) criteria and the fish grouped into one of seven maturity stages (Bucholtz et al. , 2008).
 EMU 2011 Volume 5, annex 3.1: Fish and Shellfish Ecology Technical Report Epibenthic beam trawl sampling 102 beam trawl samples were collected across the former Hornsea Zone to support the zonal characterisation and baseline characterisations for Hornsea Projects One and Two.
 Nine of these were undertaken within the Hornsea Three array area (see Figure 3.1).
 Epibenthic beam trawl surveys between 2010 and 2012 across the former Hornsea Zone, which is now encompassed within the Hornsea Three fish and shellfish study area.
-The beam trawls, each lasting ten minutes, were carried out using a standard Cefas 2 m 'Jennings' beam trawl fitted with a 5 mm cod- end.
+The beam trawls, each lasting ten minutes, were carried out using a standard Cefas 2 m 'Jennings' beam trawl fitted with a 5 mm cod-end.
 The total catch for each trawl was sorted to species level using the relevant keys and then enumerated and measured within species groups.
-EMU 2010 and 2012 Volume 5, annex 3.1: Fish and Shellfish Ecology Technical Report Volume 5, annex 2.1: Benthic Ecology Technical Report Proposed epibenthic beam trawl sampling of Hornsea Three offshore cable corridor Five epibenthic beam trawls to be undertaken across the Hornsea Three offshore cable corridor (see Figure 3.1).
-During the Evidence Plan process (section 3.5; DONG Energy, 2017b), it was agreed that no further trawl samples would be collected to characterise the Hornsea Three array.
-In order to further characterise the Hornsea Three offshore cable corridor, DE proposed a further five locations to be sampled 2017 as part of the benthic ecology survey of the offshore cable corridor.
-Due to the timing of this survey, these data are not included within the PEIR (i.e. this report), but will be incorporated into the fish and shellfish technical report to be submitted as part of the DCO application.
-To be confirmed 2017 Volume 5, annex 3.1: Fish and Shellfish Ecology Technical Report
+EMU 2010 and 2012 Volume 5, annex 3.1: Fish and Shellfish Ecology Technical Report Volume 5, annex 2.1: Benthic Ecology Technical Report Epibenthic beam trawl sampling of Hornsea Three offshore cable corridor Five epibenthic beam trawls undertaken across the Hornsea Three offshore cable corridor (see Figure 3.1).
+During the Evidence Plan process (section 3.5.4; and Evidence Plan (document reference number A5.1.1)), it was agreed that no further trawl samples would be collected to characterise the Hornsea Three array area.
+In order to further characterise the Hornsea Three offshore cable corridor, a further five locations, which were sampled in 2017 as part of the benthic ecology survey of the Hornsea Three offshore cable corridor were undertaken.
+Ocean Ecology 2017 Volume 5, annex 3.1: Fish and Shellfish Ecology Technical Report

-Baseline environment 3.7
+3.7 Baseline environment